yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > "Augeuas is very advanced but often over-complicated ..."

-:notebook: (pages 24-25) The ending of the following sentence lacks a proper subject for what to develop and what to integrate with:
+:notebook: (pages 24-25) The ending of the following sentence lacks a proper subject for what to develop and what to integrate with,

 > One of the greatest issues with early Puppet development was the lack of a consensus around how to develop and a lack of integration.